 In addition, Goji berries should be avoided on a Keto diet.
 A ½ cup serving of Goji berries contains a whopping 14 grams of net carbs, so they can also quickly use up most of your daily carbs.

 Tomatillos, however, are Keto-friendly.
 A whole tomatillo contains just 1 gram of net carbs.

 Who Should Avoid Nightshades?

 People with autoimmune disorders, in which the immune system attacks healthy cells, may be particularly sensitive to nightshades.
 They can have a reaction to nightshades that mirrors an allergic reaction, including skin rash, digestive problems, itching, and congestion.[*][*][*]

 Many people with autoimmune diseases have reported improvements in their symptoms after removing these veggies from their diet.
 However, there hasn’t been a great deal of research on the subject - so most of the evidence for nightshade avoidance to improve autoimmune symptoms comes from anecdotal reports.

-If you notice allergy-like symptoms or heartburn after eating tomatoes or other nightshade veggies, you may want to try an elimination diet.
-You can do this by eliminating the potential trigger food for two weeks, then reintroducing a small serving of it and monitoring your symptoms.
-If you have a reaction, then you know it was likely caused by that food.
+If you notice allergy-like symptoms or heartburn after eating tomatoes or other nightshade veggies, you may want to try eliminating them from your diet for a while.
+You can do this by eliminating the potential trigger food or foods for two weeks, then reintroducing a small serving and monitoring your symptoms.
+If you have a reaction, then it was likely caused by that food.
+Try doubling the amount 2-3 days later and see if you have the same reaction.
 If you don’t have a reaction, you may be able to reintroduce it to your diet.

 The nightshade family is a huge family of plants, and it includes some common veggies like tomatoes, potatoes, peppers, and eggplant.
 Potatoes are too high in carbs for Keto, but tomatoes, peppers, and eggplant can be included on a Keto diet as long as you’re careful with portion sizes.